 The Buyukmihcis settled down to raise their children in a simple environment.
 They made trails throughout the property, erected bird houses and posted NO TRESPASSING signs.
 They named their haven Unexpected Wildlife Refuge after Unexpected Road, off which it is situated.
 Friends, photographers, clubs and school children visited the Refuge to learn about the environment of South Jersey.
 That was in 1961 when the word ecology was unknown to the general public.
 To support the Refuge, Cavit worked as a metallurgist while Hope observed and photographed wildlife within the Refuge and wrote about her experiences.
 She published three books and gave lectures in schools, clubs and churches.
 In 1970, after befriending a family of beavers, she founded The Beaver Defenders, an organization dedicated to beaver protection and education.
 Because the Refuge is involved in the protection of and education about all wildlife, The Beaver Defenders no longer exists as a distinct entity.

 Today we are a nonprofit, tax-exempt organization, supported entirely by private donations.
 The Council of Trustees (Board of Directors) continues to maintain it as an inviolate sanctuary for wildlife and supports the promotion of humane education.
 The 85 acres purchased by the Buyukmihcis in 1961 have grown to 767 acres of swamps, bogs, forests and lakes an extensive habitat for species indigenous to the Southern New Jersey Pinelands region.
+Hunting, fishing, trapping and all other harmful activities have always been and continue to be prohibited.
 You can see an overview of the Refuge through Google Maps or our own aerial photograph showing a portion of the land.

 Cavit Buyukmihci died on the 25th of July 1987, shortly after he had retired with the plan of spending more time protecting the Refuge and becoming more involved in the cause of animal rights.
 Hope continued to run the Refuge with the help of dedicated volunteers.
 She died on the 20th of June 2001.
 Although these two stalwart and dedicated people no longer are here, their legacy and message of compassion for all life, continue unabated.
 Stewardship of the Refuge remains in the capable hands of the Council of Trustees, committed to providing a home to all wildlife animals and plants native to the region.